 Liechtenstein concluded an agreement on the recognition and enforcement of judgments and arbitral awards with Switzerland in 1970 and with Austria in 1975.

 Is the law governing international arbitration in your country based on the UNCITRAL Model Law?
 Are there significant differences between the two?

 Since the Liechtenstein law on arbitration is based on the corresponding Austrian law, which in turn is based on theUNCITRAL Model Law, the first eight of the 10 titles of theLiechtenstein arbitration law actually govern international arbitrationbased on the UNCITRAL Model Law.In contrast to the UNCITRAL Model Law, however, in additionto international commercial arbitration, national and internationalcommercial and non-commercial arbitration also fallswithin the scope of the Liechtenstein law on arbitration.

 Are there any impending plans to reform the arbitration laws in your country?

-Due to the quite recent amendments to the Liechtenstein law on arbitration, no reforms are presently pending.
+Due to the recent changes in the arbitration law, no further revisions are currently pending.

 What arbitral institutions (if any) exist in your country?
 When were their rules last amended?
 Are any amendments being considered?

-Despite the enactment of the revised law on arbitration and the accession to the New York Convention, Liechtenstein still does not offer the possibility to resolve arbitral disputes in the context of institutionalized arbitral proceedings.
+Although Liechtenstein has recently revised its arbitration law and has also acceded to the New York Convention, it still does not offer the possibility to resolve disputes before an institutionalized arbitration authority.

 What are the validity requirements for an arbitration agreement under the laws of your country?